parker0phil/parker0phil.github.io/_drafts/feed_the_need.md

 ---
 layout: post
-title: Groovy - Elvis Operator
+title: Feed the Need - Managing 'Requirements' and 'Demand'
 ---